friendly-bits/geoblocker-bash/README.md

 **NOTE:** This project is continued in a new repository under a new name - '**geoip-shell**'.
-The continuation project implements all features of 'geoblocker-bash', plus support for **nftables**, improved support for running on a router, and a ton of other improvements and new features.
+The continuation project implements all features of 'geoblocker-bash', plus support for **nftables** and a ton of other improvements and new features.
+It is faster and more reliable.
 Check it out here:

 https://github.com/friendly-bits/geoip-shell